sleepymalc/VSCode-LaTeX-Inkscape/README.md

-# Vscode-LaTeX-inkscape
+# VSCode-LaTeX-Inkscape
-A way to integrate LaTeX, Vscode, and Inkscape in macOS
+A way to integrate LaTeX, VSCode, and Inkscape in macOS

 ## Abstract

 I use LaTeX heavily in past two years for both academic work and professional work, and I think I'm quite proficient in terms of type thing out in LaTeX.
 But when I see this blog post from **Gilles Castel**-[How I'm able to take notes in mathematics lectures using LaTeX and Vim](https://castel.dev/post/lecture-notes-1/) and also [How I draw figures for my mathematical lecture notes using Inkscape](https://castel.dev/post/lecture-notes-2/), I finally realize that I'm still too naive.

-I took quite a few math courses, hence after find out this incredible workflow, I decide to adapt the whole setup from Linux-Vim to macOS-Vscode.
+I took quite a few math courses, hence after find out this incredible workflow, I decide to adapt the whole setup from Linux-Vim to macOS-VSCode.
 So, if you're interested in this and in the same situation as me, namely if you don't want to jump into Linux and Vim, follow me!

 ## Disclaimer